-CI cal reassessment as strategy to improve diagnosis I In the presence of clinical signs or other symptoms suggestive of IMD, tre not be delayed waiting for a second clinical evaluation. atmentshould - Children with nonspecific symptoms at initial presentation, in whom IN excluded at the discretion of the physician, should be reassessed in a short (hours).
-AD cannot be period of time - The healthcare professional will inform caregivers about the need to seek the patient's condition deteriorates during childhood before the planned r example, if the characteristics of the rash change.
-The degree of concern caregivers as well as their ability to act if the patient worsens must be take and information on the availability of health services in the area must be p health care if evaluation for of parents or n into account rovided.
-N specific laboratory tests 1:1 1 6
+- D In the presence of clinical signs or other symptoms suggestive of IMD, treatment should not be delayed waiting for a second clinical evaluation. - Children with nonspecific symptoms at initial presentation, in whom IMD cannot be excluded at the discretion of the physician, should be reassessed in a short period of time (hours).

+Children with nonspecific symptoms at initial presentation, in whom IMD cannot be excluded at the discretion of the physician, should be reassessed in a short period of time (hours).

+The healthcare professional will inform caregivers about the need to seek health care if the patient's condition deteriorates during childhood before the planned revaluation for example, if the characteristics of the rash change.
+The degree of concern of parents or caregivers as well as their ability to act if the patient worsens must be taken into account and information on the availability of health services in the area must be provided.